INSTRUMENTAL

 INSTRUMENTAL SECTION INFORMATION

-1. Teachers, parents and performers are advised to read the Festival Rules and Instrumental Rules carefully.
+1. Teachers, parents and performers are advised to read the Festival Rules and the following Instrumental Rules carefully.

 2. All classes are own choice.